alexpate30/calibmsm/README.md

 The predicted transition probabilities are stored in `tps0`, the individuals data are stored in `ebmtcal`, and the data in `msdata` format are stored in `msebmtcal`.
-Calibration curves are estimated using `calibmsm` using the BLR-IPCW method (`calib.type = 'blr'`) with inverse probability of censoring weights are calculated based on variables `year`, `age`, `prophylaxis` and donor gender `match`.
+Calibration curves are estimated using `calib_msm` using the BLR-IPCW method (`calib.type = 'blr'`) with inverse probability of censoring weights are calculated based on variables `year`, `age`, `prophylaxis` and donor gender `match`.
 The calibration curves are estimated using restricted cubic splines with 3 knots.
 A 95% confidence interval is calculated using bootstrapping with 200 bootstrap replicates.

 ``` r
 ## Load calibmsm